 8. The journey is customizable

-Our group took a very hands-on approach to booking these tickets, but it is also possible to hire a company to plan a more luxury adventure with every step fully planned out for you.
+Our group took a very hands-on approach to book these tickets, but it is also possible to hire a company to plan a more luxury adventure with every step thoroughly planned out for you.

-The choice, and trip, is yours to make!
+The choice and trip are yours to make!